Diving on Aqaba's New C130 Hercules Wreck

-It would have been nice if there had been a way to re-engineer the propellers back into position, however, it would seem they have been re-purposed and purists may bemoan their absence but the preservation of the reef without an addition of petrochemicals is clearly more important.
+It would have been nice if there had been a way to re-engineer the propellers back into position, however, it would seem they have been re-purposed and, while purists may bemoan their absence, the preservation of the coral reef without the addition of petrochemicals is clearly more important.

 Swimming over the fuselage at around 10m towards the rear of the aircraft, the monstrous tail looms large over the diver.
-Whereas the front of the Hercules may seem disproportionately small, the tail fin rises to around 5m under the surface – the size of a small apartment building – and it's proportions are not lost on the visiting diver.
+Whereas the front of the Hercules may seem disproportionately small, the tail fin rises to around 5m under the surface and its proportions are not lost on the visiting diver.

-Although the wreck is mostly level, the removal of the engines and electronics from the nose gear have left the Hercules slightly tail heavy, with the nose gear raised slightly off the bottom.
-This might give the impression of an aircraft just about to take off, however, the effect is lost slightly underwater.
+Although the wreck is mostly level, the removal of the engines and the nose cone's electronics has left the Hercules slightly tail heavy, with the nose gear raised slightly off the bottom.
+This almost gives the impression of an aircraft just about to take off, although the effect is lessened by virtue of the fact it's underwater.

-Practically speaking, it means that the tailgate, which was opened to provide an entrance to the loading bay, has been closed by the weight of the Hercules, however, penetration of the wreck is made no less straightforward as a result.
-The doors of the aircraft have been removed providing easy access to the cavernous interior, approximately 12m long and 3m wide, and well-lit thanks to the open doors and large array of cockpit windows.
+Practically speaking, it means that the tailgate, which was opened to provide an entrance to the loading bay, has been closed by the weight of the Hercules.
+However, penetration of the wreck is still straightforward.
+The doors of the aircraft have been removed, providing easy access to the cavernous interior, approximately 12m long and 3m wide and well-lit, thanks to the open doors and large array of cockpit windows.

 The flight deck is also accessible, both from the interior and through the cockpit windows, allowing for plenty of photo opportunities with the skeletal captain, and the basic controls and steering columns remain in place – and will hopefully remain so, although souvenir hunters will no doubt already be planning their unnecessary retrieval.